 Gathering Evidence After a Slip and Fall

-What Is A Slip and Fall?
+What is a Slip and Fall?

 The term slip and fall is somewhat self-explanatory.
 If you slip, trip, fall, or otherwise injure yourself on someone else’s property, it is a slip and fall case.
 Often, these accidents are the result of improper maintenance or a lack of safety precautions.
 Common causes of slips or falls include uneven sidewalks, badly marked staircases or steps, and foreign substances on a floor, like a spilled drink, or during the winter season, even snow or ice.
 Injuries can occur anywhere, but during the holiday season, they are most likely to happen at a store or other business establishment.

 Due to this issue, it’s critical to gather evidence at the scene.
 If you can, take pictures of the surrounding area.
 You should also take pictures of your injuries.
 If you are too badly injured to take the pictures yourself, ask someone else, like a friend who is with you or even a bystander, to do it for you.
-Getting medical attention is obviously important, but if you want to pursue a slip and fall case, evidence is very important, too.
+Getting medical attention is obviously important, but if you want to pursue a slip and fall case, the evidence is very important, too.

 If there are witnesses to your accident, get their names and numbers.
 If necessary, they may be able to back up your claims later.
 When there is little evidence, a slip and fall case quickly becomes a “your word against theirs” scenario.
 This is why witnesses are vital.